MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-instant-bloomberg-data.md

       - **SFTP port:** The port number for the Bloomberg SFTP site.
 The connector uses this port to connect to the SFTP site.

       - **PGP private key:** The PGP private key for the Bloomberg SFTP site.
-Be sure to include the entire private key value, including the beginning and ending lines for the key block.
+Be sure to include the entire private key value, including the beginning and ending lines of the key block.

       - **PGP key passphrase:** The passphrase for the PGP private key.

       - **SSH private key:** The SSH private key for the Bloomberg SFTP site.
-Be sure to include the entire private key value, including the beginning and ending lines for the key block.
+Be sure to include the entire private key value, including the beginning and ending lines of the key block.

       - **SSH key passphrase:** The passphrase for the SSH private key.